Photoelectrochemistry

 Photoelectrochemistry is a subfield of study within physical chemistry concerned with the interaction of light with electrochemical systems.
 It is an active domain of investigation.
 One of the pioneers of this field of electrochemistry was the German electrochemist Heinz Gerischer.
 The interest in this domain is high in the context of development of renewable energy conversion and storage technology.

 Historical approach

 Photoelectrochemistry has been intensively studied in the 1970-80s because of the first peak oil crisis.
-Because fossil fuels are non-renewable, it is necessary to develop processes to obtain renewable resources and use clean energy.
+Because the use of fossil fuels is not sustainable, it is necessary to develop processes to obtain renewable resources and use sustainable energy.
 Artificial photosynthesis, photoelectrochemical water splitting and regenerative solar cells are of special interest in this context.
 The photovoltaic effect was discovered by Alexandre Edmond Becquerel.

 Heinz Gerischer, H. Tributsch, AJ.
 Nozik, AJ.
 Bard, A. Fujishima, K. Honda, PE.
 Laibinis, K. Rajeshwar, TJ Meyer, PV.
 Kamat, N.S.
 Lewis, R. Memming, John Bockris are researchers which have contributed a lot to the field of photoelectrochemistry.